Passports of the European Union: Identification page

 The identification page presents information in the issuing state’s official language(s), plus English and usually French.
 Each field is numbered and explained in an index elsewhere in the booklet.
 The page includes the passport type ("P"), issuing country (ISO 3166-1 alpha-3) code, and passport number.
 The left side carries the main photo.
 Some passports also give height and a secondary security photo.

 Irish passports show the county of birth for people born on the island of Ireland, and a three-letter country code for citizens born abroad.

 Machine-readable zone

 All biometric passports contain a machine-readable zone (MRZ) that repeats the main data in a restricted format of A–Z letters, digits, and the symbol "<".
 Non-Latin characters are transliterated using International Civil Aviation Organization (ICAO) rules.
-Examples include ü → UE, ö → OE, and ß → SS.
+Examples include ß>SS, Ü>UE, Å>A, Ä>AE and Ö>OE.

 Different transliterations can create multiple spellings of the same name (e.g. Müller / Mueller / Muller).
 Some states add the alternative spelling elsewhere in the passport.
 It is generally recommended to use the MRZ spelling for visas and airline tickets.
 The MRZ allows up to 39 characters.